sandialabs/canary/docs/source/user/usage.execute_and_analyze.rst

 Run only the analysis section of a test
 ---------------------------------------

-After a test is run, the composite base case can be run with the :ref:`nvtest analyze<nvtest-analyze>` command.
+After a test is run, the composite base case can be run with the :ref:`nvtest run --stage=analyze<nvtest-run>` command.
 Consider the test introduced in :ref:`usage-execute-and-analyze`, repeated here for convenience:

 .. literalinclude:: /examples/execute_and_analyze/execute_and_analyze.pyt
     :language: python